Please tick to confirm the following are correct:

 - How to manage pain at its worst

-All of our courses run for 5 weeks with weekly sessions for 2.5 hours (with plenty of breaks).
+All of our courses run for 5 weeks with weekly sessions for 1.5 hours (with plenty of breaks).
 To get the most out of the course you are encouraged to attend all 5 sessions.
-Please use our ‘book now’ link to take a look through the venues and dates we have available.
+If you would like to attend please call 0114 271 6568 to book your free place.

 How do I access?

 The BIG Pain Course

 People who live with pain for longer than six months often describe how it changes everything in their lives.
 When you live with pain it can affect sleep, concentration, relationships, mood; what you can do, and how you do it.

 The Big Pain course wont take your pain away but you will be taught some information that can help you to live well with pain.
 The course is made up of four larger lectures that describe proven ways to mange the effect that pain has on your life.

 We will start with common effects of pain and then talk about some techniques that you can use to reduce muscle tension, worry less, communicate well, and balance getting things done and getting the rest that you need.